farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 This template asks AWS to create a Lambda function with some basic settings (as well as a log group for the function, to follow best practices).

-Since this application is using one of Lambda's native runtimes (Node.js 18), really all that needs to happen to get it into the cloud is to get `index.js` and `template.yml` somewhere where they can be deployed.
-The AWS SAM utility does that for us. `sam build` takes this template as we've written it, with references to files relative to our local file sysmem (e.g., `CodeURI: ./index.js`), and then uploads those referenced files to S3, and then creates a new copy of the template where the local references have been replaced with references to those objects in S3.
+Since this application is using one of Lambda’s native runtimes (Node.js 18), really all that needs to happen to get it into the cloud is to get `index.js` and `template.yml` somewhere where they can be deployed.
+The AWS SAM utility does that for us. `sam build` takes this template as we’ve written it, with references to files relative to our local file sysmem (e.g., `CodeURI: ./index.js`), and then uploads those referenced files to S3, and then creates a new copy of the template where the local references have been replaced with references to those objects in S3.

 Then, when you run `sam deploy`, that newly-built template can be sent to CloudFormation, which will create the Lambda function using the code file in S3, and the log group that we asked for.

-> There is some initial configuration that I didn't cover, which tells `sam` where you want to deploy things.
+> There is some initial configuration that I didn’t cover, which tells `sam` where you want to deploy things.
 Those steps are not really relevant to deploying a Rust app.

 The application code could grow to multiple files, the template to grow to include many functions and other types of resources, but the process for deploying a Node.js app with any level of complexity using this system remains pretty much the same.

 ## Rust

-There are two reasons why a Rust-based workflow can't work the same way as with Node.js:
+There are two reasons why a Rust-based workflow can’t work the same way as with Node.js:

 The first is that Rust code must be compiled.
-The Node.js runtime will interpret JavaScript code just as we've written it on the fly.
+The Node.js runtime will interpret JavaScript code just as we’ve written it on the fly.
 We could even change the Lambda from the `arm64` architecture to its `x86_64` counterpart, and that JavaScript code we wrote would continue to work.
-Rust code is not very useful until it's been compiled for the specific plaform that it's going to run on.
-So that's one additional step we're going to have to add.
+Rust code is not very useful until it’s been compiled for the specific plaform that it’s going to run on.
+So that’s one additional step we’re going to have to add.

-The other reason is that AWS Lambda doesn't natively support Rust, even if it's been compiled.
-If you simply create a Lambda function with a binary compiled from some Rust code, the service won't know what to do with it.
+The other reason is that AWS Lambda doesn’t natively support Rust, even if it’s been compiled.
+If you simply create a Lambda function with a binary compiled from some Rust code, the service won’t know what to do with it.
 We need to create a Lambda function in a way where it knows how to talk to our binary, and our binary needs to be able to talk back.
-Again, this introduces some extra steps as compared to the Node.js example, but as you'll see, not that much extra complexity.
+Again, this introduces some extra steps as compared to the Node.js example, but as you’ll see, not that much extra complexity.
 After some one-time setup, the developer experience ends up in a very similar place to Node.js or other native runtimes.

 ### The Binary

-There are two files we're going to need on the Rust side of things: `Cargo.toml` and `main.rs`.
+There are two files we’re going to need on the Rust side of things: `Cargo.toml` and `main.rs`.

-If you have started learning about Rust at all, you'll be familiar with `Cargo` files.
+If you have started learning about Rust at all, you’ll be familiar with `Cargo` files.
 They define settings related to how your code will build, as well as project dependencies.
 For getting Rust code running in a Lambda, there are a few important things that need to be present in the `Cargo.toml` file.
 Below is the complete TOML file, and below that the important aspects are explained in further detail.

 ```toml
 [package]